MetaMask/metamask-docs/wallet/connect/index.md

 ## MetaMask SDK

-The MetaMask SDK ensures a reliable and secure connection to MetaMask Mobile across various platforms.
+MetaMask SDK ensures a reliable and secure connection to MetaMask Mobile across various platforms.
 For web dapps, it also enables users to connect via the MetaMask browser extension.
-The MetaMask SDK can be seamlessly integrated into existing projects without modifying underlying Wallet API calls.
+You can seamlessly integrate MetaMask SDK into existing projects without modifying underlying Wallet API calls.

 Key features include: